 Choosing a wholesale coffee for a coffee shop can be a difficult task.
 Lots of coffee shop owners may a local coffee roaster in mind.
-They might even have a friend who just started a roastery whose coffee they want to use or have even started roasting coffee themselves that they want to use at their coffee shop.
+They might even have a friend who just started a roastery whose coffee they want to use at their coffee shop.

 There are other coffee shop owners who may be struggling to figure out what coffee they want to use for their shop or have a lot of questions about what kind of coffee they should use.

 One of the most important things to consider when choosing a coffee shop is that it should be roasted fresh.
 Coffee is freshest between 3 days and 2 weeks.
 The good news is that there are coffee roasters who roast coffee in small batches so that it is at peak freshness for coffee shops to serve to their guests.

 It is important to know the roast date for the coffee that is being used.
 When choosing a wholesale coffee provider, make sure that the roastery roasts their coffee to order or within a week or so of it being shipped or sent out to a coffee shop.

 One of the most important things about fresh-roasted coffee is that it is essential to producing a quality espresso shot.
 One of the most important things for a coffee shop to consider when choosing a coffee is that it makes a great espresso, so it is important to try a coffee as an espresso before deciding on one.

 There are no “espresso” coffee beans.
 Some single-origin coffees produce great espresso, while other beans used for espresso are a blend of several different beans.
 The blended option for espresso is popular because a balanced, smooth flavor can be achieved by putting a few single-origin coffees together with similar flavor profiles.

 Some single-origin coffees are also great as a drip coffee.
 In many cases, a coffee shop will have a different coffee on espresso than on drip.